aster-hu/blog/_drafts/2020-06-04-link github to atom.md

 ---
-title: How to Upload Github Project from Atom
+title: How to Link and Manage Github Project in Atom
 ---
 Obviously, we need a Github account and project to get start with.